Annual Water Quality Reports:

 The Environmental Working Group, an American activist and non-profit organization, states that the legal limits for contaminants must be updated.
-With their updated standards, ten contaminants exceed the EWG limits.
+With their updated standards, 13 contaminants exceed the EWG limits.

 Contaminants Contaminant Level MCL EWG Standards